PSA Sport and Politics study group

 The 2006 Political Studies Association annual conference marked the inauguration of the Sport and Politics specialist group with two stimulating panels chaired by Dr. Russell Holden (Group Convenor) and Paul Gilchrist.
 In the first session, devoted to the British perspective and meanings of the politics of sport, Marc Keech presented a paper on the government and governance of sport, a paper on protest and collective action in canoeing was delivered by Paul Gilchrist and Neil Ravenscroft and Alan Tomlinson presented a paper on critical theory and sport.

-Wyn Grant, Dean Allen and Russell Holden, took an international approach on the international political economy of sport, sport and reconciliation, and the England-Zimbabwe cricket crisis, 2001-2005.
+The second panel, consisting of Wyn Grant, Dean Allen and Russell Holden, took an international approach on the international political economy of sport, sport and reconciliation, and the England-Zimbabwe cricket crisis, 2001-2005.

 Round two